Maximum of the characteristic polynomial of the Ginibre ensemble: Proof of the lower--bound

-where the error term is uniform in $z_1, z_2 \in\D$.
-In particular, \eqref{cov2} shows that the process $(z, \epsilon)\mapsto \X\big(\psi_\epsilon(\cdot-z)\big)$ converges in the sense of finite dimensional distributions to $(z, \epsilon)\mapsto \G_\epsilon(z)$, \eqref{reg}, which is coming directly from mollifying a GFF.
-Then, in this case, the \cite[Assumption 2.3]{LOS18} follows e.g. from \cite[Theorem 1.1]{Berestycki17}.
-So, the only important input to deduce Theorem~\ref{thm:gmc} is to verify \cite[Assumption 2.4]{LOS18} which consists in obtaining \emph{ mod--Gaussian asymptotics} for the joint exponential moments of the field $\X(g_N^z)$.
+where the error term is uniform.
+In particular, \eqref{cov2} shows that the process $(z, \epsilon)\mapsto \X\big(\psi_\epsilon(\cdot-z)\big)$ converges in the sense of finite dimensional distributions to $(z, \epsilon)\mapsto \G_\epsilon(z)$ as in \eqref{reg}, which comes from mollifying a GFF.
+In this case, the \cite[Assumption 2.3]{LOS18} follows e.g. from \cite[Theorem 1.1]{Berestycki17}.
+So, the only important input to deduce Theorem~\ref{thm:gmc} is to verify \cite[Assumption 2.4]{LOS18} which consists in obtaining \emph{Gaussian asymptotics} for the joint exponential moments of the field $\X(g_N^z)$.
 Namely, we need the following asymptotics:

 \begin{proposition} Fix $0<\alpha<1/2$, $R>0$ and let $\epsilon=\epsilon(N) = N^{-1/2+\alpha}$.
 For any $n\in\N$, $\gamma_1 , \dots \gamma_n \in \R$, $z_1, \dots, z_n \in \C$, we denote

 with parameters $ \epsilon(N)\le \epsilon_1(N) \le \cdots \le \epsilon_n(N) <1$.
 We have